 Use the “D word” as a Threat

 Again, far more of us are guilty of doing this than we like to admit.
 In truth, the dangerous threat of divorce is often used in an attempt to win arguments.
 Want some honest advice about this?
 NEVER do it.
 Divorce is no laughing matter, and you should never use it to get one over on your partner.
 One minute you’re joking about it, the next you’re hiring divorce mediation and living your nightmare.
 Never mention divorce in the spur of the moment, especially during an argument.
 Think of the damage it could cause.
-So, if the “D word” is even remotely in your head, consider talking with a therapist or online marriage counselor ASAP!
+So, if the “D word” is even remotely in your head, consider couples counseling or finding an online marriage counselor ASAP!

 When we’re angry, or going through a rough patch, it’s easy to exaggerate problems.
 Suddenly, that annoying habit he has seems unbearable to you.
 You start focusing on the negative aspect of everything because you’re mad!
 Don’t get into the exaggeration game.
 Just because you had one argument, is no reason to hate everything about your man.
 It doesn’t mean your relationship is beyond repair.
 If you let issues escalate, those small problems could become more severe.
 Learning to let go of arguments when they’re finished will keep you away from this.
 Don’t hold onto them and make them into more than they need to be!